CollActionteam/collaction_cms/README.md

 https://github.com/CollActionteam/collaction_cms.git

 ## Fill environment variables
-Make a copy of the `env.example` file, name it `env` and fill out the missing secrets.
-You can ask to other members of the team for the secrets, but also you can find the secrets in **Firebase console / Collaction-development project  / Project Settings** and in **Your apps** section choose **API - WEB APP**.
-You’ll find the secrets below **SDK setup and configuration**, just copy and paste the values of `firebaseConfig` into `env` file accordingly.
+Make a copy of the `env.example` file, name it `env`, and fill out the missing secrets.
+You can ask other members of the team for the secrets, but also you can find the secrets in **Firebase console / Collaction-development project  / Project Settings** and in **Your apps** section choose **API - WEB APP**.
+You’ll find the secrets below **SDK setup and configuration**, just copy and paste the values of `firebaseConfig` into the `env` file accordingly.

-:warning: It’s important to name the `env` file as env without the `.` prefix, because right now Firebase hosting has a rule that ignores files with `.env`.
+:warning: It’s important to name the `env` file as env without the `.` prefix, because right now Firebase hosting has a rule that ignores files with `.` prefix like `.env`.

 ## Api config
 To test the api locally fill the variable `BASE_API_ENDPOINT_URL` with `http://localhost:3000/api` and run the api locally, you can follow the tutorial to set up the api locally.
 To test the api on development, just fill `BASE_API_ENDPOINT_URL` with `https://devapi.collaction.org`.